robertdavidgraham/heartleech/heartleech.8.markdown

   * `<host>`: the target's name, IPv4 address, or IPv6 address.

-  * `-p <port>`: the port number to connect to on the target machine.
+  * `--port <port>`: the port number to connect to on the target machine.
 If not specified, the port number 443 will be used.

-  * `-f <filename>`: the file where bleeding information is stored.
+  * `--dump <filename>`: the file where bleeding information is stored.
 Typically, the user will use this program to grab data from a server, then use other tools to search those files for things, such as cookies, passwords, and private strings.

-  * `-a`: sets "auto-pwn" mode, which automatically searches the bleeding buffers for the private-key.
+  * `--autopwn`: sets "auto-pwn" mode, which automatically searches the bleeding buffers for the private-key.
 If the private-key is found, it will be printed to <stdout>, and the program will exit.

-  * `-F`: instead of running live against a server, this option causes the program to run forensics on existing files, looking for private keys.
-The option `-c` must also be used.
+  * `--read`: instead of running live against a server, this option causes the program to run forensics on existing files, looking for private keys.
+The option `--cert` must also be used.

-  * `-c`: in offline mode, this option tells the program the certificate to load.
+  * `--cert`: in offline mode, this option tells the program the certificate to load.
 A certificate, containing the public-key, is needed in order to search data for the matching components of a private key.
 In online mode, this option isn't necessary, because the certificate is fetched